 The 36-month visa, if granted, will give the successful candidate 3 months to enter New Zealand, and allow multiple journeys.

-The visa does not prevent self-employment and permits to work anywhere in New Zealand.
+The global impact visa does not prevent self-employment and permits to work anywhere in New Zealand.

 The provider’s support is essential and should be maintained throughout the whole validity of the Global Impact Visa.